I am a Melbourne-based pianist, composer/arranger, and teacher.

 I also occasionally find time to compose multigenre chiptune-inspired tracks under the artist name chippysthedoggy - whose first EP release, Canis Velpix EP, will be available soon.

 Other compositions and arrangements have been featured in the Centenary of Canberra (Andrew Schultz / Canberra Symphony Orchestra), Canberra International Music Festival (Elizabeth Wallfisch / Tafelmusik Baroque Orchestra), Melbourne's Shir Madness Jewish Music Festival (Deborah Conway / Willy Zygier) and more recently, the Australian Children's Choir at the celebrated Carols in the Cathedral concert series.
+I have also arranged several pieces for students at Westbourne Grammar School, where I am currently employed as accompanist and piano teacher.
 My original compositional catalogue is available on the Cut Common online store.